mendix/docs/content/refguide/consumed-odata-service-requirements.md

 ## 4 License Limitations

 Mendix Data Hub is a separately licensed product.
-The type of license that you have will determine the total number of objects that can be requested from a consumed OData service per day.
+The type of license that you have determines the total number of objects that can be requested from a consumed OData service *per day*.

-{{% todo %}}[**AD: would be good to cross-reference a doc where licensing is discussed.
-Also, include how to contact Mendix in order to secure a license?**]{{% /todo %}}

-{{% todo %}}[The following text is not for users….  ]{{% /todo %}}

 There are three main types of OData license restrictions: